10 Tips How To Travel China By Train

-The traditional trains titled in L, K the popular ones, and offer hard seats, hard or soft sleepers, and deluxe soft sleeper.
+The traditional trains titled in L, K are the popular ones and offer hard seats, hard or soft sleepers, and deluxe soft sleeper.
 Traveling at 160 km\h they are cheaper.

 2. Tip For How To Travel China By Train: Book The Right Train Class

 Trains in China have four classes: Hard seat, soft seat, hard sleeper, soft sleeper.

 Hard seat: It is the cheapest train class, and there are usually 5 seats per row.
 So, if you are traveling on a budget, this is the most popular option, but consider that it is also the most common option among the Chinese.
 Therefore, you might be in on a very noisy and crowded train trip.

 Soft sleep: is a bit softer and with a higher train ticket rate, but more comfortable.